 By February 13, 1960, the mass sit-ins that began in Greensboro, North Carolina on February 1 had spread to Nashville.
 Nash organized and led many of the protests which ultimately involved hundreds of black and white area college students.
 By early April, Nashville mayor Ben West publicly called for the desegregation of Nashville’s lunch counters and organized negotiations between Nash and other student leaders and downtown business interests.
 Because of those negotiations, on May 10, 1960 Nashville, Tennessee became the first southern city to desegregate lunch counters.

 Meanwhile Nash and other students from across the South assembled in Raleigh, North Carolina at the urging of NAACP activist Ella Baker.
 There they founded the Student Nonviolent Coordinating Committee (SNCC) in April 1960.

 After the Nashville sit-ins, Nash helped coordinate and participated in the 1961 Freedom Rides across the Deep South.
 Later that year Nash dropped out of college to become a full-time organizer, strategist, and instructor for the Southern Christian Leadership Conference (SCLC) headed by Dr. Martin Luther King, Jr.

-Nash married civil rights activist James Bevel in 1961 and moved to Jackson, Mississippi where she began organizing voter registration and school desegregation campaigns for SCLC.
-Arrested dozens of times for their civil rights work in Mississippi and Alabama in the early 1960s, Nash and her husband, James Bevel, received SCLC’s Rosa Parks award from Dr. Martin Luther King, Jr. in 1965.
-Dr. King cited especially their contributions to the Selma Right-to-vote movement that eventually led to the Voting Rights Act of 1965.
+Nash married civil rights activist James Bevel in 1961 and moved to Jackson, Mississippi where she began organizing voter registration and school desegregation campaigns for the SCLC.
+Arrested dozens of times for their civil rights work in Mississippi and Alabama in the early 1960s, Nash and her husband, James Bevel, received the SCLC’s Rosa Parks award from Dr. Martin Luther King, Jr. in 1965.
+Dr. King cited especially their contributions to the Selma Voting Rights Movement that eventually led to the Voting Rights Act of 1965.